Jadersonrilidio/bonsai-app/README.md

 ## Contributing

-Thank you for considering contributing to the Transaction API Project!
-For contributing, please send an e-mail to Jaderson Rodrigues [contato@jadersonrodrigues.com](contato@jadersonrodrigues.com).
+Thank you for considering contributing to the Bonsai AP Project!
+For contributing, please send an e-mail to Jaderson Rodrigues [jaderson.rodrigues@yahoo.com](jaderson.rodrigues@yahoo.com).

 ## Security Vulnerabilities

-If you discover any security vulnerability within the project, please send an e-mail to please send an e-mail to Jaderson Rodrigues [contato@jadersonrodrigues.com](contato@jadersonrodrigues.com).
+If you discover any security vulnerability within the project, please send an e-mail to please send an e-mail to Jaderson Rodrigues [jaderson.rodrigues@yahoo.com](jaderson.rodrigues@yahoo.com).